Daria-Kot/Daria-Kot.github.io/content/projects/project2/index.md

 Navigate the robot through a set of waypoints in the map as quickly and accurately as possible using previous lab implementations of localization and orientation control.

 {{ youtube(id="jDAT1IzhXlI") }}
- <figcaption>Shows the robot navigating through waypoints and semi-successfully localizing and moving throught the map.</figcaption>
+ <figcaption>Shows the robot navigating through waypoints and semi-successfully localizing and moving through the map.</figcaption>